Harmonic-Digital-Ltd/doctrine-dbal-logger/README.md

 ## Basic Usage

-THe middleware can be used as a drop-in replacement for the built-in DBAL logging middleware.
+The middleware can be used as a drop-in replacement for the built-in DBAL logging middleware.

 ```php
 use Doctrine\DBAL\Configuration;